 Switching to honey from refined sweeteners is a common first step for many who seek to improve their diet and overall health.
 This would include baking and cooking honey for recipes used in the home.

-Honey in its raw state is also helpful used on the skin and as medicine due to its potent anti-microbial properties that make it useful as a natural antibiotic.
+Honey in its raw state is also helpful used on the skin and as medicine due to the potent anti-microbial properties that make it useful as a natural antibiotic.

 Those who use honey generally seem to understand that it is best to seek it in an unheated (raw) state to obtain maximum benefits.
 However, what most do not know is that cooking honey or baking with it – even simply adding honey to hot liquids causes negative chemical changes to this ancient food.
 In fact, consuming honey that has been heated or cooked in any manner actually can contribute to ill health particularly of the digestive system.